-If this is the year you decided to home school your kids, or you just need to give them more to do at home that is educational we’re writing this post for you.
+If this is the year you decided to home-school your kids, or you just need to give them more to do at home that is educational we’re writing this post for you.
 We’re always eager to find life-changing and inspirational ways to infuse more learning into the everyday.

-Walt Disney World Homeschool Curriculum
+Walt Disney World Homeschool Ideas

 Think of this as your chance to learn everything Disney World has to offer ahead of time!
 It’s a great way to help your kiddies get ready for your next Walt Disney World vacation, and learn the art and science behind the magic whenever you’re ready to travel again!